henryhcooperr/Facial_Recognition_Comp380_FinalProject/README.md

 This project was developed for the COMP 380 Neural Networks class to help Alzheimer's patients recognize family members and close friends through face recognition technology.

-## Personal Motivation

-After watching my grandmother struggle with Alzheimer's and repeatedly not recognizing family members, I wanted to create a system that could help patients maintain connections with their loved ones.
-This system identifies faces in images and provides the names of people the patient knows, offering a bridge between memory loss and personal relationships.

 ## Features

 - **Multiple Face Recognition Models**: